fabriceb/rise-of-the-geeks/content/about.md

 I am the co-founder and Group CTO of Theodo.

 Theodo is a lean software consultancy whose mission is to transform our clients - from start-ups to large companies - to build better digital products.
-We start by designing and coding products together, then help scale the know-how and finally create the in-house tech capability.
+We do this in 3 steps: first design and code products together, then help scale the know-how and finally create the in-house tech capability.

 #### The longer version